DEALING with P-As: Emotions (Part 3)

 Notice how you feel around the P-A.

-• You can feel hurt if they give you the silent treatment
+• can feel hurt if they give you the silent treatment

-• You’ll feel annoyed that they’re always complaining, but don’t do anything to improve their situation
+• feel annoyed that they’re always complaining, but don’t do anything to improve their situation

 To be effective in dealing with P-As you have to be OK with your own feeling of anger at them (acceptance) – because that’s a normal reaction to being jerked around.

 REMEMBER: We have our own hot buttons, which P-As can take advantage of – once they get to know us.
-Identify them, & then notice when you get real anxious or have a strong angry reaction when one of them is bumped into.
+Identify them, & then notice when you get really anxious or have a strong angry reaction when a button is bumped into.

 EXP